 He recognized that all cities of men fail, only the City of God is permanent.
 So what is the constitution of that city?
 What is its foundational theology?

 The Table of Contents is as follows.

 - The Author’s Apology for His Little Book

-- Part 1 of Chapter 1 — For the Christian in an Hurry: The 300-Year Party
+- Chapter 1 — For the Christian in a Hurry